Support#

 Note

 You need to have git to get the actual documentation source tree.
 We cannot detail here how to install git or how to allow it to access to the CGNS repository.
-If you really are lost, please use CGNS mailing list.
+If you really are lost, please use CGNS discussion forum.

 Everything is ready now, once you are in /my/own/local/doc/directory